PoCInnovation/Workshops/software/06.Nest/README.md

 📑 Description:

-Now you have your own games page but it's there are no games, let's create a game together.
+Now you have your own games page but there are no games, let's create a game together.

 📌 Tasks:

-> You know how to create a DTO for the poc-shop, let's create one for the games, it should contain:
+> You know how to create a DTO for the poc-shop, let's create one for the games in the `DTO/` folder and you should name it games.dto.ts, it should contain:

-- An ID for the primary-key
+- An ID
-- The name
+- A name
-- The price
+- A price
-- The income
+- The income of the game

 > Always in the the **poc-shop** controller you will now need to do a few a actions: